e7 Health offers Malaria Prescriptions

 Malaria Prescriptions

 e7 Health is a preventative health and wellness company that specializes in Travel Medicine.
 Our Clinics are supervised by Board Certified doctors.
-We provide comprehensive immunization services including all vaccines available in the US (excluding the COVID-19 vaccine) for work, school, travel, and general health.
+We provide comprehensive immunization services including all vaccines available in the US for work, school, travel, and general health.

 We are designated by the Center for Disease Control and Prevention as an Authorized US Yellow Fever Vaccine Clinic. e7 Health provides comprehensive Travel Medicine Consultations by reviewing each client's specific itinerary, previous immunizations, medical history, allergies and contraindications, and then offer the following: